Speaking Engagements

 – A conversation about mental health, including ways to cope with feelings of fear, stress, and anxiety, as well as where to find health-related resources.

-– How to create a support network.
+– How to create support networks and find mentors.

 – How to afford college while undocumented, including key scholarship opportunities open to undocumented students, advice on fundraising, and more.